minimuutti/minimuutti.github.io/en/blog/_posts/2020-05-21-when-a-dog-dont-obey.md

 Let's say a dog owner is teaching his dog a recall and he uses a word *come*.
 The owner hasn't paid attention that his left hand has been in his pocket during the training.
 Dogs are masters at reading gestures so the dog might learn that the cue to the recall is: left hand in the pocket.

-The owner thinks he has taught the recall with cue: come, but the dog has learned that the cue is left hand in the pocket.
+The owner thinks he has taught the recall with a verbal cue: come, but the dog has learned that the cue is left hand in the pocket.
 Then when the owner calls his dog using the word *come*, his dog doesn't come to him because his left hand isn't in his pocket.

 ### Unintentional smell signals

 Dogs have an amazing ability to smell compared to people.
-This subject might be hard to tackle, because dog's live their life through their noses, like we humans live our lives through our eyes.
+This subject might be hard to tackle, because dogs live their life through their noses, like we humans live our lives through our eyes.
 Unfortunately we are not able to smell the things our dogs smell.

 If an unusual odour has been floating in the air when you have taught some behaviour to your dog, your dog might have linked this odour as the cue to the behaviour.
 And later on when the odour is missing the dog seems to be clueless when you ask him to repeat the behaviour.